-The state of Delaware has adopted national and international energy conservation standards to guide statewide rules and regulations for building and plumbing.
+The state of Delaware has adopted national and international energy conservation standards to guide statewide rules and regulations for the building sector.
 The DNREC Division of Climate, Coastal, & Energy issues and regularly updates regulations based on these standards, which come from the International Code Council (ICC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).